×

 When we asked people about industries and career opportunities in Glasgow, they reponded:

 "Foreigners often work in a variety of industries in Glasgow, including hospitality, retail, construction, and manufacturing.
 They may also work in professional services such as accounting, finance, and IT.
-Additionally, many foreigners find employment in the city's thriving arts and culture scene, working as musicians, actors, and other creative professionals," wrote one member in Glasgow.
+Additionally, many foreigners find employment in the city's thriving arts and culture scene, working as musicians, actors, and other creative professionals," remarked one expat who made the move to Glasgow.

 What is life like in Glasgow?